justinishiguro/justinishiguro/README.md

 * 🖥️  See my portfolio at [JustinIshiguro.com](http://justinishiguro.com)
 * ✉️  You can contact me at [justin.ishiguro@gmail.com](mailto:justin.ishiguro@gmail.com)

+Here are some things that I've worked on in the past:
+- [🌱 Weed Detection Machine Learning Model](google.com) - a real-time model to identify weeds in an image
+- [⛳ Mini Golf Simulator](https://github.com/justinishiguro/Mini-Golf-Simulator) - a web-application that allows users to play mini golf
+- [💪 FitGenius](https://github.com/justinishiguro/FitGenius) - web-application to create personalized workouts
 <!--
 **justinishiguro/justinishiguro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.